PaddlePaddle/docs/doc/fluid/design/mkldnn/gru/gru.md

 * PaddlePaddle Input LoD -> oneDNN TNC/NTC\
 Every time before executing `GRU`, each batch represented by PP tensor has to be converted into oneDNN tensor representation.
 It is done first by calculating length of the longest sentence in a batch to get `T` dimension and then creating oneDNN memory (or getting it from oneDNN cache).
 After that, based on the memory format chosen by oneDNN GRU primitive: `TNC` or `NTC` correct custom reorder is called.\
 \
 Because oneDNN assumes that all sentences are of equal length, before reorder, whole memory is set to 0 to add padding.
-Placement of this padding is also dependent on computation direction that is defined by `is_reverse` attribute.
-To get correct resuts, is computation is from left to right, the padding has to be on the right side of words.
-On the contrary, for right to left computation, it has to be on the left side.
+Placement of this padding depends also on computation direction that is defined by `is_reverse` attribute.
+To get correct resuts, if computation is performed from left to right, the padding has to be on the right side of words.
+Otherwise, for right to left computation, it has to be on the left side.
 ![](images/input_is_reverse.svg)

 * PaddlePaddle WeightX -> oneDNN WeightX\